-DriveBoston is the City's program to provide parking spaces in municipal lots and on city streets for carshare vehicles.
-In the pilot phase of the program, 80 spaces will be distributed throughout the city.
-The pilot phase starts in the fall of 2015 and lasts 18 months.
-There will be 49 spaces in municipal lots and 31 spaces reserved curbside.
-Working with Zipcar and Enterprise CarShare, Transportation Department planners visited a number of locations and picked places with the largest benefit for residents that also had the smallest impact on street operations and parking.
+DriveBoston is the City of Boston's program for providing parking spaces in municipal lots and on city streets for car-share vehicles.
+In the pilot phase of the program, 80 spaces were made available for car-share vehicles throughout the city.
+The pilot phase started in the fall of 2015 and lasted 18 months, reserving 49 spaces in municipal lots and 31 spaces curbside.
+Working with Zipcar and Enterprise CarShare, Boston Transportation Department planners visited a number of locations and selected places that would have the most benefit for residents while having the least impact on street operations and parking.